Re-introduce demosaic algorithm VNG4 to avoid noise artifacts of Pentax K200D

 When I use the XMP it is reproducable.
 Disabling the equalizer makes the issue "disappear".

 So I'm guessing the equalizer exposes this because of the local contrast effect applied.

-#9 Updated by Pascal de Bruijn about 5 years ago
+#9 Updated by Pascal de Bruijn over 5 years ago

 Small note, this camera (like so many others) is affected by unequal green channels.
 This can be fixed using the "Match Greens" option in the demosaic plugin (This does however not work well in noisy images).